Jestzer/Options.File.Checker/README.md

 - I _think_ it's possible in the options file to specify multiple entries (ex: INCLUDE MATLAB USER rob) without creating a line break.
 This program does not support this type of formatting and probably never will.
 - Options and license files over 50 MB will not be able to be used.
 I will keep this limit until I see a need to lift it.
 - Latest release uses .NET 8.0.
-- The "XP Edition" and "No GUI" versions are currently not being updated.
 - In general, with FlexLM, USERs are case-sensitive.
 Additionally, if you have the exact same INCLUDE line multiple times, each one will be counted separately and will subtract from the seat count.
 Because FlexLM does this, so does this program.

 To-do: